Vaishnaw urges states to tap opportunities in electronics manufacturing | Technology

 He also said that having dedicated zones in industrial corridors for electronics manufacturing would yield rich benefits, including driving massive job creation in the sector.

-''We have a great opportunity as India is being seen as a very important trusted partner and the success of electronics manufacturing in last eight years has been watched and experienced by the world ... from practically nowhere, we have reached USD 76 billion industry in electronics manufacturing today, and this is having a double-digit growth,'' he said.
+''We have a great opportunity as India is being seen as very important trusted partner and the success of electronics manufacturing in last eight years has been watched and experienced by the world ... from practically nowhere, we have reached USD 76 billion industry in electronics manufacturing today, and this is having a double digit growth,'' he said.

 ''It is highly employment-intensive.
-One line of iPhones normally employs about 5,000 people.
+One line of iPhone normally provides employment to about 5,000 people.
 That is a huge number ...
-So even if we can shift 10-15 lines in a coming couple of years, we will have a huge employment generation in this sector,'' he said.
+So even if we can shift 10-15 lines in the coming couple of years, we will have a huge employment generation in this sector,'' he said.

 According to him, the advent of 5G would necessitate the need for more telecom towers, almost 7-8 times that of 4G.

 ''Please provide more space for telecom towers.
-Maybe, if we can have a working group of Commerce and Industry Ministry and the Telecom Department, so points of optical fibre cable and telecom towers can be addressed more scientifically and methodically,'' he said.
+Maybe, if we can have a working group of Commerce and Industry Ministry and the Telecom Department, so points of optical fibre cable and telecom towers can be addressed in a more scientific and methodical way,'' he said.

 The minister also asserted that data centres, especially edge computing data centres, will play a critical role in the future manufacturing for 'Industry 4.0'.

 ''So I request, plan out for data centres also, like for any other infrastructure.
-Keep sufficient space and double or triple redundancy power connection for the data centres,'' Vaishnaw said.
+Keep sufficient space and double or triple redundancy power connection for the data centres,'' he added.

+Vaishnaw, who also holds railways portfolio, said that rail connectivity has to be an integral part of the planning of all the nodes.

+''My request would be that whatever land acquisition process is currently being followed, keep the rail ministry well informed at this point itself so that the ministry can also plan the railway corridors according to that,'' he said.

+He informed that a new generation regional rail is being developed which will have ''very'' fast acceleration.

-The meeting was attended by Finance Minister Nirmala Sitharaman, Commerce and Industry Minister Piyush Goyal, NITI Aayog Vice-Chairman Suman Bery, chief ministers of different states, including Madhya Pradesh, Uttarakhand and Karnataka, besides state industries ministers and senior officials.
+''It is being designed now and getting manufactured in coming next few months ...
+Next year April, that train will be ready.
+So keep that as part of your planning exercise,'' he said, adding that by the end of next year, ''we will also have our first hydrogen train designed in India.''
+The meeting was attended by Finance Minister Nirmala Sitharaman, Commerce and Industry Minister Piyush Goyal, NITI Aayog Vice Chairman Suman Bery, chief ministers of different states, including Madhya Pradesh, Uttarakhand and Karnataka, besides state industries ministers and senior officials.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)